How to Check Windows Subsystem for Linux Version

 Summary

-You can check your WSL version with the ‘wsl -l -v’ command in an administrator terminal, and upgrading to WSL 2 offers better performance.- WSL allows you to run Linux tools directly inside Windows.
+To check your Windows Subsystem for Linux version, use the ‘wsl -l -v’ command in an administrator terminal.
+Upgrading to WSL 2 is recommended for most users as it offers better performance, particularly for tools like Docker Desktop.
+Running ‘wsl –update’ keeps your WSL system current.- WSL allows you to run Linux tools directly inside Windows.

 - Use